Political divisions and vassals of the Mongol Empire: Political divisions of the early Mongol Empire

 When Genghis Khan was campaigning in Central Asia, his entrusted general Muqali (1170–1223) attempted to set up provinces and established branch departments of state affairs.
 But Ögedei abolished them and divided the areas of North China into 10 routes (lu, 路) according to the suggestion of Yelü Chucai, a prominent Confucian statesman of Khitan ethnicity.
 He also divided the empire into Beshbalik administration, Yanjing administration while the headquarters in Karakorum directly dealt with Manchuria, Mongolia and Southern Siberia.
 Late in his reign, Amu Darya administration was established.
 Under Möngke Khan, these administrations were renamed Branch Departments.

 Yuan dynasty

 Kublai (Emperor Shizu), the founder of the Yuan dynasty, made significant reforms to the existing institutions.
 He established the Yuan dynasty in 1271 and claimed orthodox political succession from the Three Sovereigns and Five Emperors to the Tang dynasty.
 The Yuan forces seized southern China by defeating the Southern Song dynasty and the Yuan dynasty unified all of China proper under its rule.
 On the other hand, Kublai had effectively lost control over the western khanates.
-The territory of the Yuan dynasty was divided into the Central Region (腹裏) governed by the Central Secretariat (Zhongshu Sheng) and places under control of various Branch Secretariats (行中書省) or the Bureau of Buddhist and Tibetan Affairs (Xuanzheng Yuan).
+The territory of the Yuan dynasty was divided into the Central Region (腹裏) governed by the Central Secretariat (Zhongshu Sheng) and places under the control of various Branch Secretariats (行中書省) or the Bureau of Buddhist and Tibetan Affairs (Xuanzheng Yuan).